igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/string/capitalizesentence/CapitalizeSentence.md

 ## Instructions

-Given string implement a function which capitalizes first letter of every word.
+Given a string implement a function which capitalizes first letter of every word in that string.

 [Puzzle](CapitalizeSentence.kt) | [Solution](CapitalizeSentencetSolution.kt)

 ## Examples

 ```
-capitalize("flower") // "Flower"
+capitalizeSentence("flower") // Flower

-capitalize("this is a house") // "This Is A House"
+capitalizeSentence("this is a house") // This Is A House
 ```